p2js/xenon/README.md

 This branch experiments with adding a script execution feature to xenon components while keeping within the size restrictions.

-Note that the code is significantly more unreadable, and required switching to a local terser-based minifying script to mangle only the correct variable names.
+Note that the code is significantly less legible, and required a dedicated terser-based minifying script to mangle only the correct variable names (build using `pnpm build`).

 ## Component scripts